 \subsection{Control in each node}

-We consider two independent controls on the migration dynamics and on the binary interactions, as they are independent processes, and controlling both with the same control could be over expensive.
+Let us now introduce the control on the kinetic equation~\eqref{eq:boltz.fi}.
+We consider two independent control mechanisms on the two independent microscopic processes: the first one on the migration dynamics and the second one on the binary interactions.
 We then define the controlled problem as